September 20th, 2024 (Original Article Updated from 2023)

 • Over a dozen Community Organizations Selling Food from chicken spiedies to hamburgers, funnel cakes and fritters, and of course apple pies, fritters, and more.

-• Participate in the Scarecrow or Piemaking Contests (or Just Watch!)
-If you want to participate, you’ll need to bake your pie or make your scarecrow in advance.
+• Participate in the Piemaking Contest (or Just Watch!)
+If you want to participate, you’ll need to bake your pie in advance.
 Here’s everything you need to know about entering the contests.

 • Shop Handmade Crafts from Over 400 Artisans!
 The Apple Festival is a juried craft show meaning that each vendor must be reviewed for quality, handmade craftsmanship before being allowed to sell their goods.